christophsax/seasonalview/README.md

 **seasonalview** package is an attempt to unify their code base.
 It takes the best from each interface, and makes it available to the others.

+To install from CRAN, use:

+    install.packages("seasonalview")

-To install from GitHub, use:
+To install the development version from GitHub, use:

     devtools::install_github("christophsax/seasonalview")

-Once on CRAN, use:

-    install.packages("seasonalview")

 ### Seasonal